CHAPTER 7: ETHICS

 Conclusion: therefore we ought to be charitable.

 My premise is a factual statement about what is the case, and my conclusion is a statement of obligation about what we ought to do.
 The problem, as Hume sees it, is that even if charity is a human instinct, this does not necessarily mean that we are morally obligated to donate to charity.
 Vengeance is also a human instinct, but it is one which we should suppress.
-Moral obligation comes from our emotional reactions, and not from a mere presentation of facts.
+Pick any other so-called fact pertaining to morality, such as charity maximizes human happiness, or charity promotes human dignity.
+It does not logically follow from either of these that charity is a moral obligation.
+Rather, moral obligation comes from our emotional reactions, and not from a mere presentation of facts.
+He writes,

-Moral Utterances Express Feelings.
-British philosopher Alfred Jules Ayer (1910-1989) agreed with Hume, but felt that the attack on moral reasoning could be pushed a little further.
+Hume's attack on the traditional concept of moral reasoning got the attention of contemporary philosophers who shared his suspicion.
+One such philosopher was Englishman Alfred Jules Ayer (1910-1989) who, while agreeing with Hume, felt that the attack on moral reasoning could be pushed even a little further.
 Ayer asks us to distinguish between two kinds of utterances, namely, factual reports and nonfactual expressions:

 I’m a fan of that team.